 But the introduction of laser technology has become a welcome relief as it offers numerous treatment options for dermal or mixed pigmentation.

-Laser treatment is one of the most remarkable procedures for getting rid of unwanted pigmentation on the facial skin.
+Laser treatment is one of the most remarkable procedures for getting rid of unwanted pigmentation on facial skin.

 The high-energy laser beam penetrates the target area and heats up the melanin within the skin cells.
 The wavelength of the Spectra Laser Nanosecond Q-switched comes in four distinct forms: 532 nm, 585nm, 650nm, as well as 1,064 nm in nanosecond pulses.